Key Takeaways

 Each teen’s motor threshold is measured, and coil placement, intensity, and session duration are adjusted to match their unique brain physiology.
 This personalization ensures the treatment is safe, effective, and specific to the adolescent’s needs.

-Research indicates TMS does not harm adolescent brain development, cognitive function, or long-term neurological health.
+Research indicates TMS does not harm adolescent brain activity, cognitive function, or long-term neurological health.
 It is considered a safe alternative to medications that can have broader systemic side effects, making it suitable for teens.

 What options are available if my teen needs additional support beyond TMS?